This document is also available in these non-normative formats: XML.

 Note:

-map:keys($map as map(*)) as xs:anyAtomicType*
+map:keys($map as map(*)) as xs:anyAtomicType* returns the keys that are

 present in a map, in unpredictable order.
 This means that if order within an archive